 A Wisconsin civic leader and businessman, the oddly named Mamre Hurlburt Ward was also a four term representative in the Wisconsin State Assembly during the 1950s.
 His unusual first name "Mamre" has its origins in the bible, where it has two different connotations.
-The first Mamre is listed as being an ancient Semitic chieftain who was one of the allies of the patriarch Abraham, while the second is a place called "Mamre", or to be more precise, an ancient shrine located near modern day Hebron, Israel where the chieftain Mamre settled and "established the first Hebrew army."
+The first is listed as being an ancient Semitic chieftain who was one of the allies of the patriarch Abraham, while the second is a location, or, to be more precise, an ancient shrine located near modern day Israel where the chieftain Mamre settled and "established the first Hebrew army."
 With that little historical tidbit out of the way, we'll now take a look at the life of this unusually named Wisconsin native!

 Most of the resources mentioning Mamre Ward record him as having engaged in farming for the majority of his life, first in Bear Creek Valley and later in the village of Mondovi.
 While farming may have been an integral part of his life, Ward was also acknowledged as a prominent civic and business leader in the counties of Buffalo and Pepin.
 He served as President of the Bank of Durand for twelve years and later became the director of the Security National Bank of Durand after it was consolidated.
 Ward experienced continued success in local business in addition to his banking endeavors, becoming the vice president of the Durand Canning Company in 1933 and later managed a local cooperative creamery.
 The Wisconsin Blue Book (where the above picture of Ward was located) also denotes that he was a "member of several cooperative organizations" in addition to those already mentioned.